 Salah has had long-standing business achievements in Egypt and the Middle East, and was Strategy Consultant at the Westminster Foundation for Democracy in London.
 He holds a master’s degree in political sociology from the London School of Economics and a bachelor's degree from the University of South Carolina.
 Salah serves on the advisory board of the Business School at the American University in Cairo.
 Salah is also Founder of the Alexandria Trust

-Mark Anderson, CEO and Executive Vice Chairman
+Mark Anderson, Executive Chairman

 Mark has previously worked for Pearson plc in two stints covering 22 years, latterly as Managing Director of Pearson UK.
 He is currently Chair of Bibliotech, Created Works and London Metropolitan University.
 He is a Cambridge Fellow in Science & Policy and the author of The Leadership Book (FT Publishing, 2e 2013).

-Tim Cooper, Chief Operating Officer
+Tim Cooper, Chief Executive Officer

 Tim has spent the past 14 years in publishing where he previously worked for HarperCollins and Harlequin, where he was MD of Harlequin UK.
 During his time at Harlequin lead the business through the publishing industry’s digital transformation.